NHerreroReder/OpenXcomPruebas/README.md

 ## 'Rejected features' fork

-This is a fork from official master of OXCE+ which allows some new features which have been rejected by official OXCE+ developers.
+This is a fork from official master of OXCE which allows some new features which have been rejected by official OXCE developers.
 Currently there are 2 new features
 implemented:

 ### Major changes/features